We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Green tea extract seems to help improve liver function by decreasing inflammation and oxidative stress.

 The maintenance of your body’s tissues and organs is characterized by cell death and regrowth.
 Specialized cells known as stem cells produce new cells to replace those that die.
-The process keeps cells active and healthy.
+This process keeps cells active and healthy.

 One study explored the effects of taking 600 mg of green tea catechins per day for a year on patients at risk of developing prostate cancer.

 It found that the likelihood of developing cancer was 3% for the green tea group, compared to 30% for the control group (

 Green tea extract has been shown to help maintain cell health.
 It may even help prevent some types of cancer, though more research is needed.

 Whether taken as a supplement or applied to the skin, green tea extract has been shown to improve skin health (

 A large review demonstrated that when applied to the skin, green tea extract can help treat a variety of skin problems, such as dermatitis, rosacea and warts.
 Also, as a supplement, it has been shown to help with skin aging and acne (

 For example, a study showed that consuming 1,500 mg of green tea extract daily for four weeks resulted in significant reductions in red skin bumps caused by acne (

 Moreover, both supplements and the topical application of green tea extract seem to help prevent skin conditions like loss of skin elasticity, inflammation, premature aging, and cancer caused by exposure to UV rays (

 A study in 10 people revealed that applying a cream containing green tea extract to the skin for 60 days resulted in improved skin elasticity (

 Additionally, a study showed that applying green tea extract to the skin reduced skin damage caused by sun exposure (